BrenoMaia98/WDG-interview-test/README.md

 In order to test all the project features,you need to access the fake API documentation in order to retrieve a valid login.

-There are still points to be improved, especially those related to usability
+There are still points to be improved, especially those related to usability:

+- Create a modal to confirm user deletion.
+- Loading full page overlay.
+- Create API request interceptors to validate response status.
+- Completely refactor, CustomSnackComponent.
+- If user don't have token, redirect to login.

 ## Instructions

-Make sure you have all the React.js tools to run this project (Once you cloned the repo, or downloaded a copy, open a terminal on the project root, and then just type:
+Make sure you have all the React.js tools to run this project.
+Once you cloned the repo, or downloaded a copy, open a terminal on the project root, and then just type:

 ### `yarn start` or `npm start`